nicm42/100-days-of-code/log2.md

 Thoughts: The @supports is really useful.
 The others are nice to get it a line of code, although it doesn't make as much difference if you use SASS.

 Link to work: None

+Day 80: 28th April 2020
+Progress: Did today's Conquering Responsive Layout lesson and finished off the Whole Project Refactoring in the UI Design Bootcamp.
+I then did two 8kyu katas, two 6kyu katas anda  5kyu kata at codewars

+Thoughts: The UI Design Bootcamp is hard to go back to.
+The Conquering Responsive Layout lesson on what breakpoints to choose for media queries was useful because I didn't really know.
+The two 8kyu katas were because codewars said I'd started them but not finished.
+The 6 and the 5kyu people said were easier than that and I didn't find them too hard - or too easy either.

+Link to work: None